bgaro/Neural_Network/README.md

 [OUR_COMMENTS]

-The proposed solution achieves ...% in about ... minutes.
+The proposed solution achieves 88.35% in about 11 minutes.
 To achieve such results, we simply implemented a multithreading system to increase the computational speed that was blocking us in the first rendering.
-This version works on 4 cores to avoid problems of server overload, but we tested on 32 and 48 cores with more learning and we managed to exceed 89% accuracy in less than 7 minutes.
+This version works on 16 cores to avoid problems of server overload, but we tested on 32 and 48 cores with more learning and we managed to exceed 89% accuracy in less than 7 minutes.
 As this solution is extremely resource-intensive, we decided not to include it in the rendering.

 NOTE, if the ./RUN doesn't work, use :

 gcc -Wall -g -Ofast -Wextra ./src/main.c ./src/csv_to_array.c ./src/matrix.c ./src/activation.c ./src/neural_network.c -o main -lm
 ./main
+cd python_evaluator
 python3 evaluate.py ../actualTestPredictions ../data/fashion_mnist_test_labels.csv